decretist/ICMCL17/proceedings/ICMCL17.md

 *calumniator* and *calumnia*.
-While Gratian's own intervention is relatively modest, the *dictum* shows progress toward greater legal sophistication in the sense that the discussion draws on resources from Justinianic Roman Law.[^a]
+While Gratian's own intervention is relatively modest, the *dictum* shows progress toward greater legal sophistication in the sense that the discussion draws on resources from Justinianic Roman Law.[^15]

 ### Conclusions

 The long-term goal of this  project has has been to find a way to use computationally-enabled distant reading---"reading machines" in the words of Stephen Ramsay[@ramsay_reading_2011]---to efficiently direct the attention of scholars to specific sites in the text of Gratian's *Decretum* where new topics added between the first and second recensions are likely to be found by close reading.

 I think this effort was successful as a proof of concept.
 Using the PIE lemmatizer in conjunction with the LASLA Latin large language